 Do not mistake this method for cold brew, which immerses ground coffee in cold or room temperature water for a long time (typically 1 day).
 The coffee then gets filtered and prepared for drinking.
 Cold brew has more floral notes in flavor, while cold drip is rich and intense.

 Serve cold drip over ice or add cold milk – and you’re ready.
+You may also want to consider preparing it with a coffee carafe.

 Amongst all the Italian words in a typical menu of a coffee shop, the word cortado might confuse you.
 Are you wondering how the Spanish and Portuguese like their coffee?
 Look no further – cortado is a famous coffee in Portugal, Spain, Cuba, and Latin America.